peterzimon/docs-api/handlebars-themes/context/tag.md

 ---
 title: "Tag"
 date: "2018-10-01"
-meta_title: "Tag Context: Ghost Themes"
+meta_title: "Tag Context: Ghost Themes - Documentation"
 meta_description: "The tag context is used in Ghost themes to render lists of posts with the same tag in a publication.
-Learn more about contexts and building custom theme!"
+Learn more about contexts and building a custom theme!"
 keywords:
     - api
     - handlebars
     - themes
-    - helpers
+    - contexts
 sidebar: "handlebars"
 ---